SKGleba/IMCUnlock/README.md

  # Useful notes:
 - If you dont know which option you should pick - go for the 100MB one.
-- You should uninstall IMCUnlock from a external storage device i.e sony mc or sd2vita, because the risk of softlocking the vita is high.
+- You should install IMCUnlock on a external storage device i.e sony mc or sd2vita, because the risk of softlocking the vita is high.
 - You can not use unofficial enso mods that are not listed as "supported".
 - I recommend doing a backup of pd0:
 - The 300MB storage is in reality a ~250MB one.